MultiX-Amsterdam/data-science-book-uva-2025/syllabus.md

 {: .warning }
 > Anyone who arrives more than 30 minutes late cannot participate in the exam.
 This is the university's rule.

+{: .warning }
+> Please follow the instructions in the exam room (or outside the room) to sit in specific rows.
+The room may host multiple exams at the same time, and we need to locate you to check the IDs.
+If you sit in other rows, we may not be able to locate you, and in this case, your exam result could be invalid.

 ## Policy for Retaking This Course